Find out if you need to follow standing advice when completing a flood risk assessment and what to do if so.

 Before you start a flood risk assessment, check if you need to carry out a sequential test.
 A sequential test compares your proposed site with other available sites to show which one has the lowest flood risk.

-You need to carry out a sequential test if one hasn’t already been done for the type of development you plan for your proposed site - check with your local planning authority.
+You need to carry out a sequential test if one has not already been done for the type of development you plan for your proposed site - check with your local planning authority.

 What to include in your assessment